arkency/posts/posts/2018-02-11-testing-react-dot-js-components-with-jest-in-rails-plus-webpacker-plus-webpack-environment.md

             yarn test
 ```

-I think eventually I will either move JS testing before assets procompilation and rails testing.
-Alternatively I am going to split this one long job into a workflow with a 2 separate jobs.
-Especially considering that 90% of commands (some not listed) do not affect JS testing at all.
+I think eventually I will either move JS testing before assets pre-compilation and rails testing.
+Alternatively, I am going to split this one long job into a workflow with two separate jobs.
+Especially considering that 90% of commands (some not listed for clarity) do not affect JS testing at all.

-Another thing that trolled me a little was setting `NODE_ENV` globally to `production`.
+Another thing that trolled me a little was setting `NODE_ENV` globally to `production`, which I tried in the beginning.
 This caused more issues than problems that it solved.
+Do no do it 😉

+That's it folks.
+Please test your JavaScript.

+P.S.
+I hope at least some of those configs won't be necessary with [Webpack 4 more configless approach](https://twitter.com/jdalton/status/951250082791227392).